America's Airshow 2023 B-Roll: MAGTF Demo

-U.S. Marines greet spectators after the completion of the Marine Air-Ground Task Force (MAGTF) demonstration during the 2023 Marine Corps Air Station Miramar Airshow in San Diego, Sept.
-23, 2023.
+The Marine Air-Ground Task Force (MAGTF) demonstration takes place during the 2023 Marine Corps Air Station Miramar Airshow in San Diego, Sept.
+24, 2023.
 The MAGTF Demo displays the coordinated use of close-air support, armor, artillery and infantry forces and provides a visual representation of how the Marine Corps operates.
 America's Airshow 2023 is a unique and incredible opportunity to witness Marine and joint aviation capabilities, civilian performers, and the world-famous Blue Angels; to interact first-hand with Marines, other service members, and first responders; and to see first-hand the innovative spirit of the Marine Corps through emerging technologies and forward-thinking.
-(U.S. Marine Corps video by Cpl.
-Emeline Molla)
+(U.S. Marine Corps video by Chief Warrant Officer 2 Trent Randolph)

 |Date Taken: